bella-network/GoAPTCacher/README.md

 # The main cache directory where the packages and database are stored
 cache_directory: "/var/cache/goaptcacher"

+# The main listening port for HTTP connections (default: 8090)
+listen_port: 8090

+# The main listening port for HTTPS connections (default: 8091)
+listen_port_secure: 8091

+# Alternative listening ports (e.g., for compatibility with apt-cacher-ng, no default)
+alternative_ports:
+  - 3142 # Default apt-cacher/apt-cacher-ng port for compatibility

 # MariabDB/MySQL connection details (for internal indexing and stats)
 # The user must have access to create tables and indexes, these are created automatically if they do not exist.
 database: